harrisonfunk2/basic_ai_image_detector/README.md

 ## Train and Test Split
 The file `img_split.py` uses a random seed to randomly select a predefined number of files from the real-image folder.
 These selected filenames become the training set, and the remaining filenames become the test set.

-## Dataset (Repo Sample)
-This repository includes a small sample dataset for demonstration:
-- `sample_real/` (4 real photos)
-- `sample_ai/` (4 AI-recreated copies)

-The full dataset used in experiments containg the 62 real and 62 AI images is not included in the repo due to file size limits.

 **Important note:** I only split based on the *real* folder, because the AI folder contains the matching “recreated” version of each real image with the exact same filename.
 So once I have a list of names for train/test, I can grab both:
 - `real/<name>` (label = 0)
 - `ai/<name>` (label = 1)